cnsl-mru/AoI-M_G_1-Vacation-Model/README.md

-**Acknowledgement: Muthukrishnan S. Kumar, Aresh Dadlani, Masoumeh Moradian, Behrouz Maham, Theodoros A. Tsiftsis, "Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model," in Proc. the IEEE International Conference on Communications (ICC): Communication QoS, Reliability and Modeling Symposium, May 2023.**
+**Acknowledgement:**

-# AoI-Vacation-Model
+*Muthukrishnan S. Kumar, Aresh Dadlani, Masoumeh Moradian, Behrouz Maham, Theodoros A. Tsiftsis, "Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model," in Proc. the IEEE International Conference on Communications (ICC): Communication QoS, Reliability and Modeling Symposium, May 2023.*

- Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model
+# Age of Information in Multi-Source Updating Systems: An M/G/1 Vacation Queueing Model

 ## Abstract: